 The work plan in Table 13 contains information to support staff and community implementation of the measures and actions and to effectively integrate them into budgets, the capital improvement program, and other programs and projects.
+However, as outlined in the work plan, all of these measures will have associated costs in order to implement, and a reallocation of staff time and City resources will be necessary.
 Three cost ranges have been identified, as described below.